Zieria oreocena: Taxonomy and naming

 Zieria oreocena was first formally described in 2002 by James Armstrong from a specimen collected near Mount Zero in the Grampians and the description was published in Australian Systematic Botany.
-The specific epithet is derived from Greek words meaning "a mountain" and "empty", referring to the Mount Zero area, where the type specimens were collected.
+The specific epithet is derived from Greek words meaning "a mountain" and "empty", referring to Hollow Mountain, in the Mount Zero area, where the type specimens were collected.

 Distribution and habitat

-Grampians zieria grows in woodland and shrubland in the northern Grampians.
+Grampians zieria grows in woodland and shrubland on shallow rocky soils, as well as riparian scrubs on alluvium.
+It occurs mostly in the northern Grampians and along creek lines in the southernmost Victoria Range.